ftrackhq/integrations/installers/connect-installer/README.md

 ### To build and codesign

+Make sure you have the certificate installed in your keychain.

 Set your certificate id to **CODESIGN_IDENTITY**:

     $ export MACOS_CERTIFICATE_NAME="<your_certificate_id_here>" # Developer ID Application: your company (1111111)